mori-atsushi/katalog/docs/docs/main/introduction.md

 The UI Catalog can be build UIs separately from the logic, so it is easy to reproduce hard-to-reach states and edge cases.
 It will be useful for reuse UIs by organizing and managing UI components.

-The UI Catalog is a powerful help for your development.
+The UI Catalog will powerfully help for your development.

 ## Features of Katalog